Getting Started

 Download Images & Related Assets

-Returns all images and related assets associated with an order: POD photos, signatures, damage photos, inspection photos, and more.
-Assets come back as URLs (7-day expiry), not binary files.
+Returns all images and related assets as URLs (7-day expiry).
+Includes POD photos, signatures, damage photos, inspection photos, and more.

 Asset Type Reference